-But the real big thing, and I know some will dislike this, we see how Debi has a strong belief in God and that he will provide what she needs as he has given her a talent.
-As I said there will be those who will dislike this side but it isn't as preachy as many a movie and in truth is just another element to this multi-levelled story.
-Now there is more to "A Sunday Horse" that just that and there is a chain of events come the end which I won't go into but like all the build up has various levels even though it delivers what you expect as well as a little bit more.
+But the real big thing going on in "A Sunday Horse", and I know some will dislike this, we see how Debi has a strong faith in God and that He will provide what she needs as He has given her a talent.
+As I said there will be those who will dislike the Christian side to "A Sunday Horse" but it isn't as preachy as some movies and for some it will be just another element to a multi-layered story.
+Now there is more to "A Sunday Horse" than just that and there is a chain of events come the end which I won't go into but like all the build up has various layers even though it delivers what you expect as well as a little bit more.

-Of course what I haven't mentioned yet is that this story is actually a biopic and whilst I have no idea how faithful "A Sunday Horse" is to the true story it works well as a piece of entertainment.
+Of course what I haven't mentioned yet is that this horse movie is actually a biopic and whilst I have no idea how faithful "A Sunday Horse" is to the true story it works well as a piece of entertainment.
 Much of the reason for that is down to director Vic Armstrong's direction which has that easy to watch appeal of a TV movie but with the beauty and attention to detail you get from some big screen movies.
 But Armstrong has also picked a strong cast with veterans such as William Shatner, Linda Hamilton and Ving Rhames all bringing a certain appeal to their supporting roles.
 But it is Nikki Reed who delivers the charming and heart felt performance which this movie calls for and contributes to its easy to watch nature.

 What this all boils down to is that "A Sunday Horse" is ultimately a predictable underdog story but trust me when I say whilst the story leads to what is an inevitable and touching end it is a lot more than you might expect with elements of faith which won't appeal to everyone but are surprisingly refreshing.